 On a personal note, what has been your go-to self-care activity in this remote work environment?

-I invested in a Peloton the first week of the lockdown and it has been my go-to de-stressor.
+I invested in a Peloton the first weeks of COVID and it has been my go-to de-stressor.
 There is a Sidley group you can join #SidleyPeloton.

 Can you share with us a saying or quote that gives you inspiration or helps you stay centered?